filakhtov/gentoo-use-docs/media-libs/harfbuzz.md

 This flag can be safely disabled.

-### static-libs
-Pass the `-Dstatic=true` option to the meson build script.
-Build and install a statically linked version of the `libharfbuzz` library (also the `libharfbuzz-gobject` and the `libharfbuzz-subset` libraries if the `glib` flag is enabled and the `libharfbuzz-icu` library if the `icu` flag is enabled).

-The flag should only ever be enabled if there is a need for the static libraries.

 ### test
 Pass the `-Dtests=enabled` option to the meson build script.
 Prepare a Python environment to properly run the tests and execute the test suite provided with the source code during the build to check for any regressions.
 This will extend a build time.